TharukaCkasthuri/Short-Text-Classification-Model/README.md

-# Short Text Classification Using Deep Learning with Pytorch
+# Short Text Classification Using BERT with Pytorch

 ## This is a project developed for short text intent classification in banking conversational agents.